 Writing in APA and using in-text citations is incredibly important.
-If you do not use in-text citations throughout your paper, you will earn a MAJOR point deduction!
-If you do not include a reference page for this paper, you will fail the paper.
+If you do not use in-text citations throughout your paper, you will earn a ZERO.
+If you do not include a reference page for this paper, you will earn a ZERO.
 If your paper has no in-text citations and no reference page, you will earn a ZERO on the paper.